XanaduAI/strawberryfields/doc/introduction/circuits.rst

     import strawberryfields as sf
     from strawberryfields import ops

-    # create a 3 mode quantum program
+    # create a 3-mode quantum program
     prog = sf.Program(3)

     with prog.context as q: